-Like Paint, the new Scenic Ribbon has been added to WordPad.
-New additions to this old favorite include highlighting, line breaks, additional text colors, bullets, indents, print preview enhancements, and zoom.
-And now you can insert tables and pictures.
+As with Paint, the new Scenic Ribbon has been added to WordPad.
+New additions to this old favorite include highlighting, line breaks, additional text colors, bullets, indents, print preview enhancements, tables, picture insertion, and zoom.

 Sticky Notes

-Sticky notes are as common as pens and pencils in homes and offices these days.
 Having a small piece of paper to jot down reminders or to-do lists is very helpful.
 Windows 7 enhances your PC sticky notes to give you a quick, effortless, and friendly way to take short notes.
-Now your notes will have an auto-generated timestamp.
-You can flip between notes, collapse them, paste text into them, and resize them on the desktop.
+Your notes will have an auto-generated timestamp, and you can flip between them, collapse them, paste text into them, and resize them on the desktop.

 More Accessible